 Ajax Football Club has its home grounds in southern Amsterdam and the team’s memorabilia can be found at sports stores and official retailers throughout the city.
 Since their inauguration, Ajax have always been at the top of the Dutch football league and have thousands of supporters around the globe.
 Their kit is emblazoned with a picture of the mythological hero Ajax, a figure that represents the team’s steadfast spirit and determination.

-There are hundreds of florists dotted around Amsterdam, many of which actually sell tulip bulbs that can be taken home and planted.
-The Dutch have a long history with this colourful crop and Amsterdam is surrounded by several large tulip farms, including Keukenhof – a vast garden that plants over seven million flowers every year.
+There are hundreds of florists dotted around Amsterdam, many of which sell tulip bulbs that can be taken home and planted.
+The Dutch have a long history with this colourful crop and Amsterdam is surrounded by several large tulip farms, including Keukenhof – a vast garden that plants over 7 million flowers every year.

 Amsterdam’s city centre is shaped by a multi-tiered canal belt that encircles Dam Square.
 This historical feat of engineering was mainly constructed in the 17th century during a time of economic prosperity.
 Many stores around Amsterdam sell old prints of the canal system, and maps of the city can be found at most bookshops or tourist-oriented establishments.